ahgroup/handelgroupwebsite/content/pages/resources.markdown

 exactly I did.
 That's especially true for anything Matlab or Fortran since I haven't used either in years.

-[TB Superspreader analysis](/files/software/Superspreader_Code.zip) - A file containing the R code performing analysis of various datasets looking for signatures of superspreading/supercoughing in TB patients.
+[TB Cough duration analysis](/files/software/Supercougher_Supplements.zip) - A zip file containing various supplementary R scripts and codebooks for a superspreading/supercoughing study in TB patients.
 The manuscript describing this work is currently under review.

 [TB-MAC UGA Model](/files/software/TB_MAC_UGA.zip) - A file containing the R code and description of the model that was used by us to produce the results described in a multi-model project on TB intervention analysis.